avl7771/createicns/README.md

 for .iconset directories.
 It reads a 'complete' set of PNG icons as described
 here:
 <https://developer.apple.com/library/content/documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Optimizing/Optimizing.html>
+Not all icons in the list have to be present, but only icons with names from the list are processed by `createicns`.

 To generate a .iconset directory from an existing x.icns file, use `iconutil -c iconset x.icns`